Black British people: Slavery and the slave trade

 Britain was involved in the tri-continental slave trade between Europe, Africa and the Americas.
-Many of those involved in British colonial activities, such as ship's captains, colonial officials, merchants, slave traders and plantation owners brought black slaves as servants back to Britain with them.
-This caused an increasing black presence in the northern, eastern, and southern areas of London.
+Many of those involved in British colonial activities, such as ship's captains, colonial officials, merchants, slave traders and plantation owners brought Black slaves as servants back to Britain with them.
+This caused an increasing Black presence in the northern, eastern, and southern areas of London.
 One of the most famous slaves to attend a sea captain was known as Sambo.
 He fell ill shortly after arriving in England and was consequently buried in Lancashire.
 His plaque and gravestone still stand to this day.
 There were also small numbers of free slaves and seamen from West Africa and South Asia.
 Many of these people were forced into beggary due to the lack of jobs and racial discrimination.
 In 1687, a "Moor" was given the freedom of the city of York.
 He is listed in the freemen's rolls as "John Moore – blacke".
-He is the only black person to have been found to date in the York rolls.
+He is the only Black person to have been found to date in the York rolls.

-Dual portrait of a black woman and a white woman, identities unknown, circa 1650, by an anonymous hand.
+Dual portrait of a Black woman and a white woman, identities unknown, c.
+1650, by an anonymous hand.
 The two women, who appear to be of equal standing, are wearing face patches, which were a fashion of the time.
-The painting is captioned "I black with white bespott y white with blacke this evil proceeds from thy proud hart then take her: Devill."
+The painting is captioned: "I black with white bespott y white with blacke this evil proceeds from thy proud hart then take her: Devill."

 The involvement of merchants from Great Britain in the transatlantic slave trade was the most important factor in the development of the Black British community.
 These communities flourished in port cities strongly involved in the slave trade, such as Liverpool and Bristol.
-Some Liverpudlians are able to trace their black heritage in the city back ten generations.
-Early black settlers in the city included seamen, the mixed-race children of traders sent to be educated in England, servants, and freed slaves.
+Some Liverpudlians are able to trace their African heritage in the city back ten generations.
+Early Black settlers in the city included seamen, the mixed-race children of traders sent to be educated in England, servants, and freed slaves.
 Mistaken references to slaves entering the country after 1722 being deemed to be free men are derived from a source in which 1722 is a misprint for 1772, in turn based on a misunderstanding of the results of the Somerset case referred to below.
-As a result, Liverpool is home to Britain's oldest black community, dating at least to the 1730s.
+As a result, Liverpool is home to Britain's oldest Black community, dating at least to the 1730s.
 By 1795, Liverpool had 62.5 per cent of the European Slave Trade.